OswaldLabsOpenSource/oswaldlabs.com/content/research/_index.md

         <div class="row">
             <div class="col-md-6 mb-5">
                 <h2 class="subheading-3">How it works</h2>
                 <p>We've partnered with the most innovative companies across the globe to conduct research into accessibility and build new products.
-We partner with thesis students, researchers in universities, and devote pro bono time from our team for collaboration.</p>
+We collaborate with thesis students, researchers in universities, and devote pro bono time from our team for collaboration.</p>
             </div>
         </div>
         <div class="row pt-md-5">